openstack-archive/senlin/doc/source/install.rst

 6. Start senlin engine and api service.

- You may need two consoles for the services each.
+ You may need two consoles for the services i.e., one for each service.

 ::